Introduction to the History of Pye Telecom

 by Philips in 1967, many parts of the Pye Group were sold or closed

-down by Philips Electronics UK in the 1970s and 1980s and later by private
+down in the 1970s and 1980s by Philips Electronics UK and later in 2002 by private

-equity group Cinven in 2002, but some parts of the company such as
+equity group Cinven, but some parts of the company such as

 Simoco Wireless Solutions and Sepura PLC have continued to be